Haysansan/Game-Development----Final-Project/README.md

 ---

 ## 📝 License
-This project is for educational purposes as part of a Final Project (Free to use).
+This project is for educational purposes as part of a Final Project (Free to use), Big Contriuter "Sethavathanak Sao".